Knowing how to tell if a wall is load bearing is critical before starting any kind of demolition or remodeling project.

 Most structural engineers charge between $400-$1,200.00 for a load bearing wall inspection and report.
 This number can vary based on the number of walls they need to look at, the complexity of the project itself, and the number of beam & column systems they must engineer.

-As we discussed above, structural engineers typically work by the hour, so the more time they spend analyzing, drawing, and performing calculations, the more it will cost you.
+Structural engineers typically work by the hour, so the more time they spend analyzing, drawing, and performing calculations, the more it will cost you.
+Remember, the on-site inspection is the quick part.
+It’s the engineering and design work behind the scenes that takes the most time.

 It can be challenging to find a contractor willing to simply remove a wall.
-Many contractors have a minimum price point which must be hit for them to take on your project.
+Many contractors have a minimum project price, and if your wall removal does not hit that target, they won’t take the job.

 However, if you can find someone to remove the wall it may cost around $300-$1,400.00 for non-load bearing and $1,200.00-$10,000.00 for a load bearing wall.
 Again, these numbers vary depending on project complexity, materials, and home size.